403 Student Attendance

 (12) A student’s condition that requires ongoing treatment for a mental health diagnosis.

 (1) Students whose absences are excused are required to make up all assignments missed or to complete alternative assignments as deemed appropriate by the classroom teacher.

-(2) Work missed shall be made up within based upon number of days absent, e.g., 3 days absent, 3 days following return.
+(2) Work missed because of absence must be made up within the number of days identified in the student handbook from the date of the student’s return to school.
 Any work not completed within this period shall result in “no credit” for the missed assignment.
 However, the building principal or the classroom teacher may extend the time allowed for completion of make-up work in the case of an extended illness or other extenuating circumstances.

 a.
 The following are examples of absences which will not be excused:

 (1) Truancy.
 An absence by a student which was not approved by the parent and/or the school district.

 (2) Any absence in which the student failed to comply with any reporting requirements of the school district's attendance procedures.

 (3) Work at home.

 (4) Work at a business, except under a school-sponsored work release program.